mermaid-js/mermaid/docs/index.md

 Ever wanted to simplify documentation and avoid heavy tools like Visio when explaining your code?

 This is why mermaid was born, a simple markdown-like script language for generating charts from text via javascript.
+[Try it using our editor](http://knsv.github.io/mermaid/live_editor).

 The code below would render the following image
 <table>